forge-ext/forge/README.md

 - Run `make dev` for local development.
 - See existing [issues](https://github.com/jmmaranan/forge/issues) or file a new ticket with title `bug: short description` if it doesn't exist.
 - See [planned features/milestones](https://github.com/jmmaranan/forge/milestones) or file a new feature request with title `feat: short description` if it doesn't exist.
+- Support GNOME 3.36+ to 40.
+New features/fixes to land on `main` branch _which_ contains gnome-shell running Ubuntu LTS (3.36.x). `gnome-40` will be patched/rebased from `main` unless gnome 40 specific.

 ## Credits